Eazyny/Eazyny/README.md

 👋 Hi there!
-I'm @Eazyny
+I'm @Eazy
 👀 I’m interested in saltwater reef ecosystems, gaming, NFTs, and 3D graphics/dev.
 Oh, and talking about science, life, and the origins of humanity for hours. 🌀
 🌱 I’m currently learning frontend development and optimizing my 3D portfolio for mobile & tablet (tablets deserve love too, you know!).
 💞️ I’m looking to collaborate on innovative gaming projects, NFT utilities, and anything that pushes creative boundaries in Web3.